c-hudson/muddler/README.md

-      Control-n          : Both      : Move up in the keyboard history Control-u          : Both      : Erase the current input line Control-q          : Console   : Spell check line and give suggestions Tab                : Both      : Move forward one screen full of text if the world is paused by "more".
+      Control-n          : Both      : Move up in the keyboard history Control-u          : Both      : Erase the current input line Control-q          : Console   : Spell check line and give suggestions Control-a          : Console   : Move to begining of input Control-e          : Console   : Move to end of input Tab                : Both      : Move forward one screen full of text if the world is paused by "more".
       Control-l          : Both      : Redraw the screen